LINBIT/drbd9-tests/doc/gitlab.md

 the set of tests to run and the VM counts to use is determined by the `vms_ci` entry in the `### vmshed:` line of the test.

-The default variants `tcp`, `raw` and `zfs` are used.
+The default variants `tcp`, `tls`, `raw` and `zfs` are used.
 All tests are run with the `tcp` variant.
 Only specific tests run with the other variants.
 These tests declare that they should be run with those variants using the `variants_add` field.
 The number of such tests is deliberately limited to keep the test suite fast.